xnning/fcore/doc/cheatsheet.md

 * `if`'s are expressions.
 * There is no need to wrap the predicate `x == 0` with parenthesis.
 * The `then` keyword is mandatory.
+* The type of the whole expression takes the *least upper bound* of the type of the two branches.

 Note that there must be a body, lead by a semicolon, following the bindings.